Mid-Year Climbing Safety Standards Updates

 • All activities must be supervised.

-• Teachers, supervisors, and trip guides who are not supervising the swimming area will supervise onshore student activities, equipment, behaviour, and group management issues.
+• Teachers, Monitors, and Trip Guides who are not supervising the swimming area will supervise/monitor onshore student activities, equipment, behaviour, and group management issues.

 Supervision Ratios